 QQI will appoint the Review Team to conduct the institutional review.
 Review Teams are composed of peer reviewers who are students and senior institutional leaders and staff from comparable institutions as well as external representatives.
-The size of the Team and the duration of their visit will depend on the size and complexity of the institution but in general the Review Team for an Institute of Technology will consist of five or six persons.
+The size of the Team and the duration of their visit will depend on the size and complexity of the institution but in general the Review Team for a Designated Awarding Body will consist of 6 persons.
 Each Review Team includes a Chairperson and Coordinating Reviewer, and may be supported by a rapporteur, who is not a member of the Team, to take and collate notes of meetings.
 A single team may undertake the review of two different institutions.